If you own property in Ontario, you pay property taxes every year to fund services like:

 - If you have assessment questions or complaints, contact MPAC at 1-866-296-6722.

-- Property taxes were to be re-assessed in 2020, but owing to the COVID-19 pandemic this has been delayed.
+- Properties were to be re-assessed in 2020, but due to the COVID-19 pandemic this has been delayed.
 Property assessments for the 2021 and 2022 property tax years will continue to be based on the fully phased-in January 1, 2016 current values.
 This means your property assessment for the 2021 property tax year will be the same as the 2020 tax year, unless there have been changes to your property.
 Please contact MPAC with any questions or concerns.

 - Do you disagree with your assessment?
 If you disagree with the assessment of your property, you can ask MPAC to review your assessment through the request for reconsideration process.

 - Did you demolish or have a fire on your property?
 Did you not have normal use of your property due to renovations?
 Are there clerical errors in your assessment?
 A property owner may make an application under Section 357 or Section 358 of the Municipal Act for a refund of property taxes for the following reasons:

 - Ceased to be liable to be taxed at rate it is taxed